brycewray/hugo-site/content/posts/2020/04/different-modes-different-code.md

 Please be advised that I haven't yet decided whether to update *all* of them every time I update *this* one.
 Some changes I made during this restoration project may make that easier than it otherwise would've been, but I'm not promising an all-three-at-once approach.

-For one thing, it's all well and good to keep adding each new article, but quite another matter altogether to keep all three repos’ *[NPM dependencies](https://nodejs.dev/npm-dependencies-and-devdependencies)* up to date---especially on the Gatsby repo.
+For one thing, it's all well and good to keep adding each new article, but quite another matter altogether to keep all three repos' *[NPM dependencies](https://nodejs.dev/npm-dependencies-and-devdependencies)* up to date---especially on the Gatsby repo.
 (And, yes, even the Hugo repo now has some NPM dependencies.
 More on that in a moment.)
 Will I keep this one updated?
 You betcha.
 The other two?
 TBD.

 ## Challenges